anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <hr>

-# Technical Solution 1: Managed Spark Serverless for data engineering and Orchestration with Airflow on Managed Airflow on Google Cloud Platform
+# Technical Solution 1: Data Engineering at Scale with Apache Spark

 ## 1.0.
 About the lab